Department of Classics, King's College London: Location

 The Department of Classics is located on the historic Strand.
 It occupies a set of buildings at the corner of Surrey Street which are linked internally through a series of corridors and staircases.
-169 Strand was purpose-built for College use in 1928 above the disused Strand tube station, and features the old coat of arms on its facade.
+169 Strand was purpose-built for College use in 1928 above the disused Strand station and features the old King's coat of arms on its facade.
 The Royal Strand Theatre stood on this site from 1832 until its demolition in 1905.
 170 Strand contains offices, teaching rooms and the department common room with a balcony overlooking the street.
 171 Strand is a corner house with retail operating on ground floor level.
 Academic offices extend along 39 to 41 Surrey Street.

 The King's College London Rifle & Pistol Club (KCLRPC) has occupied the Strand underground tunnels beneath the department as their shooting range since the 1920s.

 The vaults at the rear of the Surrey Street buildings house the old Roman Baths on Strand Lane.